monotykamary/vscode-aql/README.md

 - [ ] Variables (from @, LET, and RETURN)

 ### Language Features
-- [ ] Implement and integrate a [language server](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) for autocompletion, error-checking, jump-to-definitions, etc... through the [Language Server Protocol (LSP)](https://langserver.org/) for multi-editor support.
+- [x] Implement and integrate a [language server](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) for autocompletion
+- [ ] Implement error-checking
+- [ ] Implement jump-to-definitions
+- [ ] Add more advanced language server features

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.